 Blooom, being one of those online-only companies provides their customer service through platforms such as email and live chat.
 Currently, there are no direct phone calls available.

-Emails and live chat are entertained during weekdays from 10:00 a.m. to 6:00 p.m.
+Emails and live chats are entertained during weekdays from 10:00 a.m. to 6:00 p.m.
 (Eastern time) only.
-This limited service might be an issue to some people who prefer a more flexible schedule.
+This limited service might be an issue for some people who prefer a more flexible schedule.

 Also, live chats are only available to users who have Unlimited Plan accounts.
 Those who are paying less are stuck with emails for customer service.

 If you are taking a look at Blooom because you want professional assistants to manage your IRA for you, take note that the available custodians are currently limited.